dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 And then add `AppBase` and update the class declaration:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:10-12 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:10,17-18 %}

 Now, update the `render` method to populate the `WorkerForm`'s properties:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:73-110 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:50-62 %}

-Most of the properties are being populated by the `formData` object that is being retrieved from the `App`'s state with the only exceptions being the event handlers.

-The `onChange` handler is calling the `App`'s `setState` method, passing in all of the existing state (via the `...this.state.formData` statement), and appending the new state data from the event (via `[field]: value`).
-After the event is processed, Dojo 2 will automatically detect that the state has changed and call the `invalidate` method, causing the view to be refreshed with the new data.

-The `onBlur` handler is nearly identical to the `onChange` handler, except that it calls the `_validateWorkerData` method and uses the returned result to update the state's `formData`.
-Add the `_validateWorkerData` method to the `App` class:
+The `onFormInput` handler is calling the `App`'s `_onFormInput` method.
+Add that next:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:58-71 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:46-48 %}

-The `_validateWorkerData` method provides some simple validation rules for each field, ensuring that values have been provided for the `firstName` and `lastName` fields and that the `email` field contains a valid email address.
+The `_onFormInput` method calls the `setState` method, passing in the updated partial state.

-The final event handler is the `onSubmit` handler which calls the `_addWorker` method.
+The `onFormSave` handler calls the `_addWorker` method.
 Add that method to the `App` class:

+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:41-44 %}

+The `_addWorker` method pushes the stored state (which is the current `WorkerFormData`) to the `_workerData` array and then calls the `setState` method with a `defaultForm`.
+Add that form to `App.ts`:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:34-56 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:12-16 %}

-The `_addWorker` method retrieves the `formData` object from the `App`'s `state` and, after confirming that there are no validation errors, creates a new entry in the `_workerData` array.
-Next, it resets the `formData` object to `undefined`, clearing the form.
-Finally, it calls the `invalidate` method to cause the view to be re-rendered to reflect these changes.
+The `defaultForm` object resets all of the state properties to `undefined`.
+This will serve to clear the `WorkerForm` when the application renders it again, which will happen automatically after the new state has been stored.

 ## Final checks

 With the `WidgetForm` in place and the `App` configured to handle it, let's try it.
 First test the [happy path](https://en.wikipedia.org/wiki/Happy_path) by providing the expected values to the form.
 Provide values for the fields, for example: "Suzette McNamara (smcnamara359@email.com)" and click the `Save` button.
 As expected, the form is cleared and a new `Worker` widget is added to the page.
 Clicking on the new `Worker` widget shows the detailed information of the card where we find that the first name, last name, and email values have been properly rendered.

-Now, let's try the validation logic.
-The **Given name** and **Family name** fields are simply checking for a non-empty value so the validation logic can be tested by focusing on each element and then hitting the `tab` key to move to the next form field.
-The invalid values cause the widgets' borders to change to a red color.
-Additionally, inspecting the DOM shows that the `aria-invalid` attribute has been set to `true`, allowing users that are using assistive technologies to be aware of the validation errors.
-Finally, the **Email address** field can be tested by providing a blank value or an invalid value such as "notanemail".

 ## Summary